What body positivity means to today's teens – KION546

 “Help them figure out what makes them feel good,” said Sobczak, the author of “Embody: Learning to Love Your Unique Body (and Quiet That Critical Voice!)“

 The goal of body positivity should not necessarily, or exclusively, be about image, Sobczak said, but to be able to live comfortably in our bodies, use our bodies to experience pleasure, and learn from them.
-For some people, this might involve weight loss or beauty rituals.
+For some people, this might involve making positive changes in fitness routines and beauty rituals.
 For others, it won’t.
 The point is to make those decisions with a deeper understanding about why one wants to do it, and what one expects from it.

 Some psychologists and cultural critics have expressed concerns that all this body talk is just reinforcing image-consciousness.
 Better, they think, to not talk about bodies at all, particularly for girls.